 Nizami Ganjavi (1141 – 1209)

-He was versed in both Persian and Arabic literature and an intellect in mathematics, astronomy, philosophy and ethics.
+He was versed in both Persian and Arabic literature and intellect in mathematics, astronomy, philosophy, and ethics.
 He is best known for his odes and lyrical poems, the most popular ones being the Panj Ganj or Five Treasures.
 Despite being born in Azerbaijan, he wrote his poems in Persian.
 Ganjavi’s work was recognized as one of the most significant romantic poetry in the Persian literature.